shivammathur/setup-php/README.md

     fail-fast: true
 ```

 - By default, `composer` blocks all its plugins.
-If you are using the `tools` input to install a composer plugin it will be added to the allow list, alternatively if your dependencies have composer plugins, you can allow them by setting `COMPOSER_ALLOW_PLUGINS` that accepts a csv string of plugin names.
+If you are using the `tools` input to install a composer plugin it will be added to the allowlist, alternatively if your dependencies have composer plugins, you can allow them by setting `COMPOSER_ALLOW_PLUGINS` that accepts a csv string of plugin names.

 ```yaml
 - name: Setup PHP with fail-fast